 And if you’re looking for the best elliptical in this price range (under $2000), technically speaking, the E95 is a nicer elliptical (especially if you’d prefer a larger screen).

-If you don’t really care about the bigger screen, I’d say save yourself some money and go with the E35, but if you want the best this price range has to offer, the E95 is your best bet.
+Overall, if you don’t really care about the bigger screen, I’d say save yourself some money and go with the E35, but if you really want the best this price range has to offer, the E95 is your best bet.